-The second phase is testing phase.
-The objective of this phase is to get the key words of every unlabeled texts based on TF-IDF approach.
-First, we put the unlabeled texts for text preprocessing work.
-In this step, We read all the unlabeled texts, then We remove all the special characters in the text, such as \n,,,(.),. $, %, etc. In this paper, we use the data set is all in English, so we use spaces to split the whole text.
-Then we filter the words by stop-words list.
+The second phase is the testing phase.
+The objective of this phase is to get the key words of every unlabeled text based on the TF-IDF approach.
+First, we prepare the unlabeled texts for text preprocessing work.
+In this step, we read all the unlabeled texts.
+Then we remove all the special characters in the text, such as \n,,,(.),. $, %, etc. In this study, the data set is all in English, so we use spaces to split the whole text.
+Then we filter the words according to the stop-words list.
 Ensure that the remaining words are the key words of the unlabeled text.
 Then we do the same work on all texts.
-The keywords of text are few relative to KWC.
-So we weighted all keywords through TFIDF method in order to subsequent sorting and screening keywords .
-We will describe the detail method in section 2.5.
+The number of keywords of text are few relative to the number of KWCs.
+Therefore, we weighted all keywords using the TF-IDF method for the subsequent sorting and screening of keywords .
+We describe the method in detail in section 2.5.

-Algorithm testModle is applied to get the key words of every testing text, then to sort key words according to the TF-IDF values.
-It first reads the root path of testing text (step 1 to step 9).
-The directory structure of unlabeled set is the same as the training directory.
-Each testing text has a real category (step 3).
-Then it reads every file, cleans all content (step 2 to step 7).
-Then it calculates the TFIDF of every words (step 10 to step 11) , order the key words in order to subsequent sorting and screening keywords (step 13 to step 15).
+The algorithm test module is applied to get the key words for every testing text, and then the keywords are sorted according to the TF-IDF values.
+It first reads the root path of the test text (step 1 to step 9).
+The directory structure of the unlabeled set is the same as in the training directory.
+Each test text has a real category (step 3).
+Then it reads every file and cleans all content (step 2 to step 7).
+Then it calculates the TF-IDF of every word (step 10 to step 11) and places the key words in order for the subsequent sorting and screening of keywords (step 13 to step 15).

-The last step of second phase is classification text by cosine similarity.
+The last step of the second phase is the classification of texts by cosine similarity.

-Algorithm classificationByCS is applied to classify testing text by Cosine Similarity.
-It first gets the key words of testing text (step 1).
-Then it calculates the similarity with every category (step 2 to step 6) .
-The result is the max Similarity of category.(step 7)
+Algorithm classification by CS is applied to classify test texts by cosine similarity.
+It first determines the key words of the test text (step 1).
+Then it calculates the level of similarity with every category (step 2 to step 6) .
+The result is the max similarity of category (step 7).

-The last phase is automatic updating phase.
-The objective of this phase is to update the KWC automatically in the process of classification in order to keep the performance .
+The last phase is the automatic updating phase.
+The objective of this phase is to update the KWC automatically in the process of classification in order to maintain the level of performance .
 First, we set the threshold function.
-When the category similarity of testing text reach the threshold condition, we append the testing text to the training corpus ,then repeat the Training Phase to update the KWC.
+When the category similarity of the test text reaches the threshold condition, we append the test text to the training corpus and repeat the training phase to update the KWC.
 It will keep the performance in the process of continuously classification.
-We will describe the threshold function in section 2.6.
+We describe the threshold function in section 2.6.

 2.4 Category Parameter Discussion of Method

-In the section 2.3, We propose a new approach for text classification.
-The first phase is training phase.
-The objective of this phase is to get the key words of category(KWC) from labeled texts based on TF-IDF approach.
-After our data processing, we can get all the KWC and the TFIDF value .
-The KWC of training set is as follow based on dataset BBC(For more information, see BBC Corpus 3.1),it is listed for each category in the top 20 keywords:
+In the section 2.3, we propose a new approach for text classification.
+The first phase is the training phase.
+The objective of this phase is to get the KWCs from labeled texts based on the TF-IDF approach.
+After data processing, we can get all the KWCs and TF-IDF values.
+The KWC of the training set is as follows, based on the BBC dataset (For more information, see BBC corpus 3.1).
+It is listed for each category in the top 20 keywords:

-It is obviously that the relationship between these keywords and categories is very close.
-The TFIDF weight determine the related degree.
-The bigger the value , the closer the relevance.
+It is obvious that the relationship between these keywords and categories is very close.
+The TF-IDF weight determines the degree of relation.
+The bigger the value is, the closer the relevance is.
 We can see each category reserved too much keywords in the big data background.
-This will affect our classification efficiency, and When each category of keywords to reach a certain threshold, the increase of the number of keyword affect the accuracy of classification barely.
-For instance the BBC data sets.
+This will affect our classification efficiency, and when each category of keywords to reach a certain threshold, the increase of the number of keyword affect the accuracy of classification barely.
+For instance, the BBC data sets.